SD card: Embedded systems

+While some modern microcontrollers integrate SDIO hardware which uses the faster proprietary four-bit SD bus mode, almost all modern microcontrollers at least have SPI units that can interface to an SD card operating in the slower one-bit SPI bus mode.
+If not, SPI can also be emulated by bit banging (e.g. a SD card slot soldered to a Linksys WRT54G-TM router and wired to GPIO pins using DD-WRT's Linux kernel achieved only 1.6 Mb/s.

+The popular Raspberry Pi series of small single-board computers originally used full-sized SD cards for primary storage before switching to microSD for newer versions.

+There is a class of industrial SD cards separate from the usual commercial SD cards, commonly used in industrial embedded systems.
+They generally provide stronger guarantees of endurance (including both data endurance and a guarantee for performance after a certain amount of use), reliability, and usable temperature ranges.
+Many also offer a S.M.A.R.T functionality.

+Non-removable SD

 In 2008, the SDA specified Embedded SD, "leverag[ing] well-known SD standards" to enable non-removable SD-style devices on printed circuit boards.
 However this standard was not adopted by the market while the MMC standard became the de facto standard for embedded systems.
 SanDisk provides such embedded memory components under the iNAND brand.

-While some modern microcontrollers integrate SDIO hardware which uses the faster proprietary four-bit SD bus mode, almost all modern microcontrollers at least have SPI units that can interface to an SD card operating in the slower one-bit SPI bus mode.
-If not, SPI can also be emulated by bit banging (e.g. a SD card slot soldered to a Linksys WRT54G-TM router and wired to GPIO pins using DD-WRT's Linux kernel achieved only 1.6 Mbit/s throughput).

 More recently (in 2020), the 8-pin interface of microSD has been adapted for use on printed circuit boards as a surface-mounted (soldered) integrated circuit chip in standard LGA8 or WSON8 packaging, measuring 8 × 6 × 1 mm.
 Such a chip is called an SD NAND.
 The microSD interface offers several benefits compared to more established NAND formats: the small number of pins makes it easier to route the connections (unlike eMMC and raw NAND) and the card itself handles details such as wear leveling (unlike raw NAND).
 They can alternatively be viewed as SPI NAND or SPI Flash units (which came in a similar packaging but only supported the SPI bus) with added SD bus (1-bit and 4-bit) capability and support for the SD command set.